0Zeta/HaliteIV-Bot/WRITEUP.md

 ![dominance_map](https://user-images.githubusercontent.com/9535190/93397072-19743980-f879-11ea-91e3-c4cd2e2010d2.png)

 ##### Chasing and intercepting targets
-We boost the hunting scores of targets that can move safely (without risking to get destroyed) to fewer than two cells (especially for nearby hunting ships) and if a target can move in only one direction safely we calculate possible interceptions.
+We boost the hunting scores of targets that can move safely (without risking to get destroyed or getting into situations that lead to them being surrounded by us) to fewer than two cells (especially for nearby hunting ships) and if a target can move in only one direction safely we calculate possible interceptions.
 For this calculation we simply check whether one of our ships can intercept the target, which is forced to move in one direction, by reaching a cell in front of the target in time.

 ![interceptions](https://user-images.githubusercontent.com/9535190/93397985-fd719780-f87a-11ea-913d-433413c83e7d.png)